koukibadr/Searchable-Listview/README.md

   /// The color applied on the suffix icon (if `displayClearIcon = true`).
   /// Defaults to [Colors.grey].
   final Color defaultSuffixIconColor;

+  ///An async callback invoked when dragging down the list
+  ///if onRefresh is nullable the drag to refresh is not applied final Future<void> Function()? onRefresh;
 ```

 ## Implementation